daphnenyyu/Code_Portfolio/CHD_risk/README.md

 3. Smoking: Smoking was recoded into variable with 3 categories (never smoked, current smoker, former smoker).

-## Learning rate

-Learning rate of the optimizer was decreased from 1e-4 in the original model to 1e-5.
+**Learning rate:** Learning rate of the optimizer was decreased from 1e-4 in the original model to 1e-5.
 This may lead to more training time.
 However, 100 epochs has been shown to be enough to reach a plateau in accuracy.

+## 2b.
+Compare machine learning models in R